-My mind torments me; the hope I’m holding fools me, and cruelly I’m left with no result.
-My worst fear is that he’s dead.
-Instantly I choke, supporting myself against a building.
+My mind torments me; the hope I'm holding fools me, and cruelly I'm left with no results.
+My worst fear is that he's dead.
+Instantly, I choke, supporting myself against a building.
 I gasp for air.
-Shaking my head, I frantically try a waver those thoughts.
-Breathing deeply, I ignore the commotion down the street and enter a small but appealing diner.
+Shaking my head, I frantically try to waver those thoughts.
+Breathing deeply, and ignoring the commotion down the street, I enter a small but appealing diner.

 I definitely need something fattening and cheesy!
 I've worked hard to lose a couple of kilos, and I will regret this, but my current depressed state requires comforting.
 Taking a seat, I throw off my jacket and move my hair to the side while reading the menu.
 Where are the burgers and fries?